Topographic-Robot/Project-STAR-Documentation/src/installation/readme.md

 #### mdBook documentation

-All of the offical documentation for mdBook can be found on the [official mdBook docs](https://rust-lang.github.io/mdBook/).
+All of the official documentation for mdBook can be found on the [official mdBook docs](https://rust-lang.github.io/mdBook/).
 However some good commands are:

 - `mdbook build` --- Renders the book.